microsoft/wpa/.github/analyst_guide_data_validation.md

                   meeting_data = mt_df)
 ```

 The data validation report provides you with a series of recommendations on whether you should adjust certain settings or consider certain assumptions before proceeding with your analysis.
-After you've made the relevant adjustments, you can run the 'cleaned' dataset through `validation_report()` again to make sure that the potential issues have been caught out.
+After you have made the relevant adjustments, you can run the 'cleaned' dataset through `validation_report()` again to make sure that the potential issues have been caught out.

 Note that `validation_report()` only provides recommendations based on common scenarios observed with Workplace Analytics data.
 When deciding whether to make an adjustment, you should consider other factors such as quality of organizational data, context, and other known collaboration norms within the organization.